-- Do not forget to turn on the Bluetooth if you are using a wireless Bluetooth enabled headphone.
+- Do not forget to turn on the Bluetooth if you are using a wireless Bluetooth-enabled headphone.
 We often forget to turn on the device’s Bluetooth before pairing it with any device.

 - If you are unable to hear any sound after connecting your headphone to the device, then do not worry.
 Check the volume rockers and push the up rocker button to raise the sound, sometimes we turn down the volume or mute the sound accidentally.

-- If you are facing troubles regarding Bluetooth connectivity between your headphone and device, then probably a re-connectivity could fix it up without much hassle.
+- If you are facing troubles regarding Bluetooth connectivity between your headphone and your device, then probably a re-connectivity could fix it without much hassle.
 You just have to remove that headphone from your device completely and thence connect it again.

 - If your headphone is attached to many devices, then it is suggested to disconnect non-used devices to avoid conflicts or technical confusion at the time of coupling.
 You can simply open the application provided with your headphone to un-pair all the previously or lesser-used devices, or you can take direct measures through your operating system like Windows and iOS.